mbillingr/ambisonic/README.md

 rendering.
 For details, see [Wikipedia](https://en.wikipedia.org/wiki/Ambisonics).

 In its current state, the library allows spatial composition of single-channel `rodio` sources into a first-order *B-format* stream.
-That stream is rendered to a two-channel stereo signal, and played through a `rodio` sink.
+The chosen renderer then decodes the *B-format* stream into audio signals for playback.

+Currently, the following renderers are available:

+- Stereo: simple and efficient playback on two stereo speakers or headphones
+- HRTF: realistic 3D sound over headphones using head related transfer functions

 Although at the moment only stereo output is supported, the *B-format* abstraction should make it easy to implement arbitrary speaker configurations in the future.

 ## Usage Example